johnpooch/diplomacy/README.md

 The project is in a unfinished state.
 The project is not ready for real-world play-testing and some core functionality is incomplete.

-Live version of the game: http://johnpooch-diplomacy.herokuapp.com/initialise Note -- to automatically sign in and populate the game with opponents enter the following link after initialising the game: http://johnpooch-diplomacy.herokuapp.com/populate
+Live version of the game: http://johnpooch-diplomacy.herokuapp.com/initialise

+Note -- to automatically sign in and populate the game with opponents, enter the following link after initialising the game: http://johnpooch-diplomacy.herokuapp.com/populate

 Game Rules: https://www.wizards.com/avalonhill/rules/diplomacy.pdf